deephaven/deephaven-core/sphinx/source/index.rst

 Deephaven Python Integration API Documentation
 ===========================================================================

 Deephaven Python Integration Package is created by Deephaven Data Labs.
-It allows Python developers including data scientists to access data, run queries, execute Python scripts directly inside the Deephaven data servers to achieve maximum performance.
-By taking advantage of the unique streaming table capability of Deephaven and its many data ingestion facilities (Kafka, Parquet, CSV, SQL, etc.), Python developers can quickly put together a realtime data process pipeline that is high performing and use to consume.
+It allows Python developers, including data scientists, to access data, run queries, and execute Python scripts directly inside Deephaven data servers to achieve maximum performance.
+By taking advantage of the unique streaming table capability of Deephaven and its many data ingestion facilities (Kafka, Parquet, CSV, SQL, etc.), Python developers can quickly put together a real-time data processing pipeline that is high performing and easy to consume.

 Examples: